SUNYOTECH/api-docs/source/index.md

 stampery.stamp digest
 ```

-Stamping a file is as easy as obtaining its **SHA3-512** hash and then stamping the hash as explained in the previous section.
+Stamping a file is just as easy as obtaining its **SHA3-512** hash and then stamping the hash as explained in the previous section.

-For your convenience, all our language bindings include a function for hashing files as seen in the examples to the right.
+For your convenience, all our client libraries include a function for hashing files as seen in the examples to the right.

 # Proofs

+## About proofs

+Proofs are **JSON** documents proving that a certain file or dataset has been anchored to a certain public blockchain.

+Anyone holding the original data and its corresponding proof can verify the certification by following the proving process described <a href="#checking-a-proof-proving">here</a>.

 ## Proof format
 This is the structure of a proof: